 Here's an interesting review of Superfreakonomics:

 But what’s most troubling about “SuperFreakonomics” isn’t the authors’ many blunders; it’s the whole spirit of the enterprise.
 Though climate change is a grave problem, Levitt and Dubner treat it mainly as an opportunity to show how clever they are.
-Leaving aside the question of whether geoengineering, as it is known in scientific circles, is even possible—have you ever tried sending an eighteen-mile-long hose into the stratosphere?—their analysis is terrifyingly cavalier.
+Leaving aside the question of whether geoengineering, as it is known in scientific circles, is even possible—have you ever tried sending an eighteen-mile-long hose into the stratosphere?—their analysis is terrifyingly cavalier."Alluring and dangerous"?
+Changing "how we see ourselves"? "terrifyingly cavalier"?
+When I first read this, I was surprised at how someone could react with such emotion to climate change -- and what a unique and interesting venue for taking the moral high ground!
+Kudos!

 * * *